 Vietnam’s capital may be known more than anything for its chaotic and motorbike-filled streets but I have to say that Hanoi remains to be one of my favorite Southeast Asian capitals.
 There is something about the city that always puts it at the back of my mind as a destination I’d want to visit again.
 It may be the excellent food or the fascinating history or simply the pulsating and distinctively Vietnamese energy.
 Whatever it is, each visit to Hanoi always leaves me with new finds and restaurants that I won’t hesitate recommending to friends.

 For those looking to visit Hanoi, I have come up with this suggested itinerary for a quick visit.
 As it is just 2 days, it’s something easy to execute if you’re coming here only for the weekend or a short getaway.

 General Tip: In Hanoi, a common scam occurs with some taxi drivers at the airport where they claim the hotel you booked has closed.
 This is a trick to get you to stay in another hotel where they can get commission.
 To avoid this, you can ask your hotel to pre-book your transport.
-Better yet, just take an UBER.
+Better yet, just take a Grab ride.
 The ride from the airport to the city should cost around $10 or VND ~220,000.

 Heading to Central Vietnam?
 Check out this suggested itinerary for Hue, Hoi An and Da Nang